 The US is one of only two countries in the world that have tax laws follow their citizens wherever they live around the world.
 However, the US has made an effort to lessen the effects of double taxation.
 They created both Tax Treaties and Totalization Agreements, where a large number of countries agreed to prevent US citizens from double taxation.

 Additionally, there are expat tax benefits like the Foreign Earned Income Exclusion (FEIE), and the Foreign Tax Credit that support Americans abroad to limit unnecessary tax payments.

 There is typically no US tax extension deadline for Americans abroad, but only a tax filing deadline.
-This means that Americans abroad need to pay their due taxes on April 15 just like their fellow Americans back home.
-However, with the coronavirus hitting worldwide this year, the IRS actually did extend the tax deadline for everybody, which we’ll share below.
+This means that Americans abroad need to pay their due taxes by May 17th this year (new tax payment deadline during the pandemic), just like their fellow Americans back home.

 As we explained above, the typical extension deadline for filing US taxes as an American abroad is June 15.
-There is also the option of filing for an even greater extension to October 15.
-Yet, you will need to fill out a specific form to do that.
-For example, you can use the MyExpatTaxes software for filing all your extension forms!
+However, there is also the option of filing for an even greater extension to October 15.
+For this, you will need to fill out a specific form to do that.
+Why not use the MyExpatTaxes software for filing all your extension forms?

 File Your Free US Tax Filing Extension

 If you need to file for an extension, you can do so for free via our expat tax software.
 Just sign in, give us consent to file on your behalf, and then fill in the appropriate information.
 It’s that easy!

 As of this year, the FBAR deadline remains the same.
 It is April 15th, with an automatic extension to October 15th.
 Realistically though, you can say the FBAR deadline is actually in October.